 What’s the difference between getting in an argument, excuse me, discussion, with a great developer and a mediocre developer?
 Authority.
 A great developer can speak with authority, because it is not his idea or words that he is saying, but that of someone smarter than him.
 That of a whole bunch of people smarter than him.
-If you are arguing with a well read developer you are most likely arguing with Robert Martin, Don Knuth, Steve McConnel, and others.
-A developer who knows that someone has something to teach them not only values other people and idea, but values teaching.
+If you are arguing with a well read developer you are most likely arguing with Robert Martin, Don Knuth, Steve McConnell, and others.
+A developer who knows that someone has something to teach them not only values other people and ideas, but values teaching.
 A great developer recognizes that it has all been done before.
-That someone else has asked the same question, spent many hours researching it and has a better solution than they could make up in 30 minutes.
-A good developer says “how can I solve this problem.”
-A great developer says “how did someone else solve this problem.”
+That someone else has asked the same question, spent many hours researching it, and has a better solution than they could make up in 30 minutes.
+A good developer says “how can I solve this problem?”
+A great developer says “how did someone else solve this problem?”

 A great developer wants to do things the right way.